aisingapore/ai-practitioner-handbook/book/1-pre-project-phase/technical_debt.md

-# What are the factors/considerations/criteria to consider that will reduce potential technical debt?
+# What are the the considerations for reducing technical debt?

 Contributor(s): Dylan Poh Guan Kiong, AI Engineer [(GitHub)](https://unicorndy.github.io/Dylan_Poh/)